youben11/th-seal/README.md

 # Torch SEAL

+### Note

+This branch only uses pybind11 to bind SEAL functionalities to Python.
+It's not built around PyTorch.

 This repo is a PoC for building a PyTorch extension around [Microsoft SEAL library](https://github.com/Microsoft/SEAL).

 I currently have installed and setuped SEAL manually on my machine.
 This PyTorch extension is only binding some random SEAL code as th_seal.poc_seal() to check if the compilation, link and import are working correctly.